Quantum reaction-limited reaction-diffusion dynamics of annihilation processes: Quantum reaction-limited annihilation dynamics

 differs from the mean-field one.
 The algebraic decay exponent $1/2$ is in agreement with previous results concerning fermionic gases subject to two-body losses in a lattice \cite{lossth1,QRD20222} and in continuum space \cite{lossth2}.
+In the latter references, the $1/2$ decay exponent \eqref{eq:2ann_GGE_FS} represents an analytical result following from analytical-asymptotic calculations starting from the TGGE rate equation.
 In Fig.~\ref{fig:2ann}(b), one sees that $\delta_{\mathrm{eff}}(\tau)$ \eqref{eq:effective_exponent} neatly converges to $0.5$.
 This non mean-field asymptotic decay goes beyond the classical reaction-limited description, captured by the mean-field equation \eqref{eq:MF_rate_equation}, and it is determined by quantum coherences in the initial state.
 Coherences in the initial state are, indeed, fundamental as they allow for an inhomogeneous in $q$ initial occupation function $C_q(0)$.
-For this kind of initial conditions, the second term in Eq.~\eqref{eq:f2ann} for $f_2(k,q)$ does not vanish in the sum over $k$ in Eq.~\eqref{eq:ann_rate_equation} and it is responsible for the deviation of the power-law exponent from the mean-field description.
+The latter, indeed, implies that the two-point fermionic correlation matrix $\braket{c_x^{\dagger} c_y}_{\mathrm{GGE}}$ the GGE \eqref{eq:tGGE_free_fermions} are not diagonal in real space.
+These states therefore possess quantum coherences in real space.
+For these kinds of initial conditions, the second term in Eq.~\eqref{eq:f2ann} for $f_2(k,q)$ does not vanish in the sum over $k$ in Eq.~\eqref{eq:ann_rate_equation} and it is responsible for the deviation of the power-law exponent from the mean-field description.
 The nontrivial function $f_2(k,q)$ is determined by the fermionic statistics, which hinders double (or higher) occupancy of lattice sites and it therefore determines the form of the considered jump operators \eqref{eq:2annihilation}.
-The joint effect of fermionic statistics and quantum coherences in the initial state is thus responsible for the emergence of universal behavior in the quantum RD dynamics beyond mean-field.
+The joint effect of fermionic statistics and quantum coherences in the initial state is thus responsible for the emergence of universal behavior in the quantum RD dynamics beyond mean field.
+We remark that, because of this reason, the asymptotic decay \eqref{eq:2ann_GGE_FS} holds generically both for mixed and pure initial states, as long as the associated momentum occupation function $C_q(0)$ is not flat in $q$, as shown in Ref.~\cite{QRD20222} (cf. Fig.~S1 in the Supplemental Material therein).
 In the next Sections, we show that this behavior is even richer in the case of three and four-body annihilation reactions.